hyu2000/hyu2000.github.io/go5/super-human.md

 pride.
 Looking back, that feels like stone age.

 With AlphaGo, we are at the super-human level.
 But don't let that title fool you.
-Imagine an alien civilization, either with better computing device, or superior reasoning, has figured out the minimax value of 19x19 Go, to them, AlphaGo would look like a bot in the dark ages.
+Imagine an alien civilization, either with better computing device, or superior reasoning, has figured out the minimax value of 19x19 Go.
+To them, AlphaGo would look like a bot in dark ages.

 ## Ever improving performance in AlphaGo
 [AZ Elo vs #iterations]